 This information can be used to create a risk assessment, to ensure the centre maintains their Duty of Care to their children.

 No further information will be provided by CWP.

 Please Come Prepared

-It is recommended that the teacher-in-charge will have read the Conditions of Entry on our website prior to the excursion.
+- read the Conditions of Entry on our website prior to the excursion

-School buses enter the circular bus-bay and pull-up along the footpath for students to set-down.
+Buses enter the circular bus-bay and pull-up along the footpath for children to set-down.

-It is the responsibility of the school’s supervisory team to ensure the adequate supervision of the students, keeping in mind that the driveway is used by other groups.
+It is the responsibility of the school’s supervisory team to ensure the adequate supervision of the children, keeping in mind that the driveway is used by other groups.

 Parking of Buses